tychos-ai/tychos-python/README.md

     limit = 5,
 )

-# filter ArXiv query on papers published between 2000 and 2010 (inclusive)
-query_results = data_store.query(
-    name = "arxiv-abstracts",
-    query_string = "What is the latest research on molecular peptides", query_filter = {"pub_date": {"$gte":"2000-01-01", "$lte":"2010-12-31"}}
-    limit = 5,
-)
 ```

 See the datasets table below for the metadata fields available on each.
-As we expand datasets, we plan to make available a set of general filters (e.g., date, author, type) for queries across multiple datasets.
+We are working on adding additional query operators and fields (e.g., date ranges).
+As we expand datasets, we also plan to make available a set of general filters (e.g., date, author, type) for queries across multiple datasets.

 ## Command-line interface
 This library additionally provides a tychos command-line utility to make it easy to interact with the API from your terminal.
 Run tychos-cli -h for usage.